 Property and equipment are stated at cost, net of accumulated depreciation and amortization.
-When an item is sold or retired, the costs and related accumulated depreciation or amortization are eliminated, and the resulting gain or loss, if any, is recorded in operating expenses in the Condensed Consolidated Statement of Operations and Comprehensive Income.
+When an item is sold or retired, the costs and related accumulated depreciation or amortization are eliminated, and the resulting gain or loss, if any, is recorded in operating expenses in the Unaudited Condensed Consolidated Statement of Operations and Comprehensive Income.
 The Company provides for depreciation and amortization using the straight-line method over the estimated useful lives of the respective assets.
 A summary of estimated useful lives is as follows:

-Estimated Useful Life
+Asset Category Estimated Useful Life

-39 years
+Buildings 39 years

-3 years
+Office equipment and furniture 3 years

-5-8 years
+Vehicles 2-8 years

-5 years
+Medical equipment 2-5 years

-Shorter of useful life of asset or lease term
+Leasehold improvements Shorter of useful life of asset or lease term